ymeramees/protokollitaja/README.md

 # Protokollitaja
 Shooting sport ranking and results display software.
 Main program and a server from a set of programs.

-Main part of the code is quite ugly, as this project was started 2007 when I had just started learning Qt and programming in general.
+Unfortunately, main part of the code is quite ugly, as this project was started 2007 when I had just started learning Qt and programming in general.
 Quality of the code has (hopefully) improved over the years.

-In addition, variables and comments are in Estonian language.
+As it was initially developed for national competitions, the program is in Estonian language.
+Adding translation framework and translation to English is planned sometime in future.

 ### Main Features
 * Most ISSF shooting sport diciplines included